4strium/ARM-Assembly/README.md

 I advise to use the [AQA Assembly Language Simulator by Peter Higginson](https://www.peterhigginson.co.uk/AQA/)

+Import my programs via the "LOAD" button and go!

 And to better understand the commands, read this [documentation](https://www.peterhigginson.co.uk/AQA/info.html)

 ## Fibonnaci Sequence